-One of the factors LAFCO must consider in its review of an application is the extent to which the proposal will promote environmental justice.
-As defined by statute, "environmental justice" means the fair treatment of people of all races, cultures, and incomes with respect to the location of public facilities and the provision of public services.
-The proposed annexation is not expected to promote or discourage the fair treatment of minority or economically disadvantaged groups.
+LAFCO is required to consider the extent to which a change or organization of reorganization will promote environmental justice.
+As defined by statute, environmental justice means "the fair treatment and meaningful involvement of people of all races, cultures, incomes, and national origins, with respect to the location of public facilities and the provision of public services, to ensure a healthy environment for all people such that the effects of pollution are not disproportionately borne by any particular populations or communities."
+[Gov. Code § 56668(p)] The proposed boundary reorganization is not expected to promote or discourage the fair treatment of minority or economically disadvantaged groups.